sensu/sensu-docs/content/sensu-go/5.16/api/overview.md

 **COMMERCIAL FEATURE**: Access API response filtering in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][8].

-The Sensu API supports filtering for all GET endpoints that return an array.
+The Sensu API supports response filtering for all GET endpoints that return an array.
 You can filter resources based on their labels with the `labelSelector` query parameter.
 You can filter resources based on certain pre-determined fields with the `fieldSelector` query parameter.